 The Agency works to ensure that all Vermont residents have access to affordable homeownership and affordable rental housing, keep people in safe and healthy homes, and build livable and sustainable communities.
 The Agency finances affordable homeownership through a variety of channels, one of which is its longstanding Single Family Program, which advances the Agency's mission by financing mortgage loans to first-time homebuyers of low-to-moderate income and provides down payment assistance.
 See APPENDIX V-SINGLE FAMILY PROGRAM hereto.
-Recent data for the Agency's Single Family Program is provided below.
+The Agency also finances affordable multifamily rental housing through a variety of programs and financing tools, including its longstanding Multifamily Mortgage Loan Program, which advances the Agency's goals of affordable housing by financing mortgage loans to developers of affordable rental housing to low income households.
+See APPENDIX VII-MULTIFAMILY MORTGAGE LOAN PROGRAM hereto.
+Recent data for the Agency's Single Family Program and its Multifamily Mortgage Loan Program is provided below.